UK SOLE REPRESENTATIVE VISA

 HOW TO QUALIFY FOR THE SOLE REPRESENTATIVE VISA

 To qualify for the sole representative visa, the non-EEA applicant must have been recruited as an employee outside the UK.
 The recruiting firm must have its headquarters and principal place of business outside the UK.
 The firm must not have another branch, subsidiary or representative in the UK.

 The applicant must be a senior employee, intending to be employed full time, with full authority to take operational decisions on behalf of the overseas firm.
 The applicant’s presence in the UK must be to establish and operate a registered branch or wholly-owned subsidiary of the overseas firm.
 The applicant has to have extensive related industry knowledge and experience.

 The visa holder is allowed to be a shareholder in the overseas firm, but may not be a majority shareholder.

-The applicant will have to fulfil an English language requirement.
-There is also a maintenance funds requirement.
+The applicant will have to fulfill an English language requirement.
+There is also a maintenance fund requirement.

 SPOUSES AND DEPENDANTS OF THE SOLE REPRESENTATIVE

 The spouse, civil partner or unmarried partner and any dependent children may apply to join the main applicant in the UK.